tkellehe/boostc/README.md

         // Get the iterator type from the template. vect_iter_t(vect_tmplt_int_t) iter = vect_begin(vect_tmplt_int_t, vect);

-        // Get the iterator ppack from the template to then search. alg_find(tmplt_iter(vect_tmplt_int_t), iter, vect_end(vect_tmplt_int_t, vect), -1);
+        // Get the iterator ctuple from the template to then search. alg_find(tmplt_iter(vect_tmplt_int_t), iter, vect_end(vect_tmplt_int_t, vect), -1);

         // If we find it, then we can change the value.